CoreumFoundation/coreum/ibc.md

 ### Received tokens

-Tokens received through IBC must be treated as regular bank tokens (like CORE), without any additional features provided by FT module.
+- tokens received through IBC must be treated as regular bank tokens (like CORE), without any additional features provided by FT module
+- review our bank wrapper & make sure we completely ignore all features for such tokens

 ## NFT integration